CyberVarun/dotfiles/README.md

 CyberVarun config/dot files

 ## ⚠️ Important
-Installing config files with `stow` will create symlinks of files and directory of cloned repository so if you delete the cloned repository the config files will no longer work.
+Installing config files with `stow` will create symlinks of files and directory of cloned repository.
+So if you delete the cloned repository the config files will no longer work.
 If you don't want to let this happen then simple copy paste the files & directory manually.

 ## Requirement